-- 2.5.1 The Board shall establish its own written rules of procedure further addressing the role and execution of the work of the Board. - 2.5.2 The Board shall review and revise its working procedures annually. - 2.5.3 The Board's rules of procedure shall at least cover the following: - Allocation of tasks among Directors. - Job description of the Board and the Chairman of the Board. - The division of responsibilities between the Board and the CEO, e.g. delegation of power to the CEO, i.e. what decisions should be considered to be unusual or major and therefore under the sole authority of the Board. - The convening of Board meetings, their frequency, participants and the arrangement of meetings. - Communications between Directors, between Directors and day-to-day managers outside Board meetings, between the Board and shareholders and between the Board and the Company's auditors. - Decision-making powers and voting among Directors. - Documents for Board meetings, Directors' access to before and after Board meetings and handling of meeting documents. - Minutes of Board meetings. - Board sub-committees, their duties and decision-making powers. - Procedures for accepting new Board members, concerning information and guidance in the workings of the Board and the Company. - Procedures for annual performance assessments. - Gathering and disclosing to the Board information from the CEO, the subcommittees and independent experts. - Professional secrecy and confidentiality. - Ineligibility. - Links to other rules within the Company, such as guidelines on good corporate governance and other rules as applicable, e.g. from the Financial Supervisory Authority and Nasdaq Iceland.
+- 2.5.1 The Board shall establish its own written rules of procedure further addressing the role and execution of the work of the Board.22 - 2.5.2 The Board shall review and revise its working procedures annually. - 2.5.3 The Board's rules of procedure shall at least cover the following: - Allocation of tasks among Directors. - Job description of the Board and the Chairman of the Board. - The division of responsibilities between the Board and the CEO, e.g. delegation of power to the CEO, i.e. what decisions should be considered to be unusual or major and therefore under the sole authority of the Boardr.23 - The convening of Board meetings, their frequency, participants and the arrangement of meetings. - Communications between Directors, between Directors and day-to-day managers outside Board meetings, between the Board and shareholders and between the Board and the Company's auditors. - Decision-making powers and voting among Directors. - Documents for Board meetings, Directors' access to documents before and after board meetings and handling of meeting documents. - Minutes of board meetings. - Board sub-committees, their duties and decision-making powers.24 - Procedures for accepting new Board members, concerning information and guidance in the workings of the Board and the Company. - Procedures for annual performance assessments.